TRaSH-Guides/Guides/docs/Downloaders/Deluge/Tips/Thin-Client.md

 ## Switching to Thin-Client

-Once your daemon is up and running, it's time to set up the client you'll be using to manage your daemon.
-This will usually be on a second computer, but if you wish to use Deluge with Thin-Client locally (to always seed in the background) that works as well.
+Once your daemon (container for Docker) is up and running, it's time to set up the client you'll be using to manage your daemon.
+You'll need to [install Deluge](https://deluge-torrent.org/download/) on the computer _from which_ you want to manage the "main" instance of Deluge.
+This will usually be on a second computer, but if you wish to use Deluge with Thin-Client locally, to always seed in the background, that works as well.

 Simply go to `Edit` => `Preferences` and switch from `Standalone` to `Thin Client`